Sustainable Gaps

 "The message was taken, but the callback route is fuzzy."

-"People call us because we are the door they can find."
+"People call us because we are the number they can find."

 What SG Does